-The Foundation paid corporation tax of £44,000 in respect of a profit share it received directly from AKO Capital LLP in 2020.
-Otherwise, the Foundation is exempt from corporation tax as all its income is charitable and is applied for charitable purposes.
+The Foundation paid corporation tax of £nil (2021: £44,000 in respect of a profit share it received directly from AKO Capital LLP in 2020).
+The Foundation is generally exempt from corporation tax as all its income is charitable and is applied for charitable purposes.